12 iOS 12 features Apple didn't announce

 iPad gestures

 With iOS 11, Apple changed the way navigation on the iPad works.
-Similar to the iPhone X ($799.99 at Cricket Wireless), navigation on the iPad is controlled primarily through gestures.
+Similar to the iPhone X (£1,149.00 at Apple), navigation on the iPad is controlled primarily through gestures.
 Swiping up from the bottom of the screen reveals the App Dock.
 Swiping up further reveals the Control Center and the App Switcher.

 In iOS 12, gestures on the iPad will be updated to better match the iPhone X. You will be able to return home by swiping anywhere on the App Dock.
 And the Control Center will be accessed by swiping down from the top-right corner.